Brewmaster Monk Tank Easy Mode — Dragonflight 10.1

 Shuffle and Brew Usage

-It is very important to always have Shuffle Icon Shuffle active, so you take less damage up-front.
+It is very important to always have the Shuffle Icon Shuffle buff present so you take less damage upfront.
 You gain time on Shuffle by casting Keg Smash Icon Keg Smash, Blackout Kick Icon Blackout Kick, and Spinning Crane Kick Icon Spinning Crane Kick.
 If you are using the default UI, you can easily monitor the time left on your Shuffle by looking at the icon outlined in purple:

 After you have purified a bit, use Celestial Brew Icon Celestial Brew to absorb a large amount of damage taken for a short period of time.